-While I did not have much of it, I spent my time outside of academics contributing to Geneseo's cross country and track and field teams.
+While I did not have much of it, I spent my time outside of academics during my undergraduate years contributing to SUNY Geneseo's cross country and track and field teams.
 In my undergraduate years, my personal bests were: 25:14 for the 8k, 15:34 for the 5k, and 31:20 for the 10k.
 In 2013, I ran at my first NCAA D3 Cross Country Championships.
 In 2014 and 2015, I had the honor of captaining the Geneseo Cross Country team.
 In 2015, I ran in my second NCAA D3 Cross Country Championships, helping Geneseo earn a 3rd place finish, the highest finish in the program's history.
 Today, while I do not run as much, I now devote some of my free time during the fall cross country season to collecting race results and using speed ratings to predict the team results at the D3 championships.

 Culture and Partisanship